brnfra/dotfiles/README.md

 ## Dependencies

-Some pkgs here are installed in my computer, after fork, **make changes to yours needs**.
+Some pkgs here have conflicts with i3-gaps(i3-wm) and, after fork, **make changes to yours needs** in files.

 - nm-applet(tool to show network icon)
 - diodon(tool to show transfer area icon)